Green dress of Keira Knightley: Reception and legacy

 Following the film's release, the green dress received widespread press attention and acclaim.
 As a result of her work in the film, Durran was nominated for the Academy Award for Best Costume Design in 2007.
-That same year, a Sky Cinema/InStyle poll voted the dress as "greatest film costume ever"; a decade after its release, it was "still regarded as one of the all-time greats."
-Durran stated that the dress's legacy was a "complete surprise" and attributed its significance to a "perfect storm" of Wright's filming, Knightley's performance, and the film's sequencing.
+That same year, a Sky Cinema/InStyle poll voted the dress as "greatest film costume ever"; a decade after its release, it was "still regarded as one of the all-time greats".
 Replicas of the dress have sold for substantial amounts of money, with one retailing for over $30,000.
 Versions of the dress made for filming were later sold for tens of thousands of dollars, with proceeds going to charity.
 The dress's shade of green was a rarity among popular film costumes.
 British Vogue listed the ensemble as one of the most unforgettable green dresses in film.

 Vogue Paris stated the outfit became a "cult hit" that made an affordable deviation from period fashion.
-David Canfield of Entertainment Weekly wrote that the "unforgettable" piece had "a mystique around it — fitting for a movie steeped in the summer haze of memory, and shrouded in delectable ambiguity."
+David Canfield of Entertainment Weekly wrote that the "unforgettable" piece had "a mystique around it — fitting for a movie steeped in the summer haze of memory, and shrouded in delectable ambiguity".
 Writing for The Guardian, Emanuele Lugli described the buzz surrounding the costume as "entirely justified", stating that it "exudes poise, mystery, and menace" and "controls the screen in a way few other outfits have done".
-Refinery29 dubbed Knightley's look "a gleaming example of eccentric English style that remains cool as a cucumber-sandwich throughout."
+Refinery29 dubbed Knightley's look "a gleaming example of eccentric English style that remains cool as a cucumber-sandwich throughout".
 Moira Macdonald from the Seattle Times labelled the dress "one of the most beautiful movie costumes of recent decades" with "a slippery, almost watery gown that seems to float over its wearer".
 Stylist framed the dress as an audience highlight, praising its "slinky, bold, and elegant" design.

+When asked for an opinion on the dress’s “surprise” success, Durran attributed its significance to a "perfect storm" of Wright's filming, Knightley's performance, and Seamus McGarvey’s cinematography.
+By keeping Knightley well lit and in full frame, the audience could feel the full effect of the dress’s glamorous allure.
+Despite the overwhelming enthusiasm for the green dress, Wright prefers Briony’s cream organza frock (as worn in the movie by Saoirse Ronan).

+Designer Nensi Dojaka, known for her "tailored lingerie" aesthetic, was inspired to create a similar gown for model Alexa Chung.
+However the recreation is a far cry from the original, opting for visible straps and bold cut-outs in lieu of the 1930s inspired bias cut.
+Dojaka did not reveal how she managed to get the satin fabric a particular shade of green.